 - 1 teaspoon (4 g) white wine or cider vinegar

 - softened unsalted butter for greasing

 - In a large bowl, whisk together the flour, salt, and instant yeast.
 In a medium bowl, pour the water over the honey and stir to dissolve.
 Add the eggs, oil, and vinegar.
 Add the wet ingredients to the dry and mix with a spatula to form a batter.
 (See notes above if you are using a different brand of gf flour.)

-- Grease two 1-quart oven-safe bowls with the softened butter—be generous.
+- Grease two 1-quart oven-safe bowls (or a 9×5-inch loaf pan, see notes above) with the softened butter—be generous.
 Divide the dough evenly between the prepared bowls.
 With wet hands, smooth the surface of the dough.
-Let the dough rise in a warm or draft-free spot for 30 to 45 minutes, until the top of the dough just crowns the rims of the bowls — this may take longer… just be patient and wait till the dough crowns the rim.
+Let the dough rise in a warm or draft-free spot for 30 to 45 minutes, until the top of the dough just crowns the rims of the bowls — this may take longer… just be patient and wait till the dough crowns the rim: it might take as long as 2 hours if your kitchen is cool.
 Halfway through the rising, set a rack in the middle of the oven and preheat it to 425 degrees F.